muratk3n/thirdwave/en/README.md

 ---

-we cld parse DJT statements all day long, but the moment you question to legitimacy of an election, and say "fight" somewhere in speech, that is opening the door to violence.
+We cld parse DJT statements all day long, but the moment you question to legitimacy of an election, and say "fight" somewhere in speech, that is opening the door to violence.
 People are not smart on pol nuance (completely normal), so leadership carries responsibility.